saadb94/keyu/README.md

 [![NPM](https://nodei.co/npm/keyu.png)](https://nodei.co/npm/keyu/)

-**Key u**tilities you will need for any complex javascript project.
+**Key u**tilities that you mis when you develop a javascript project.

 ## Utilities